christophertcampbell/talks/sass/README.md

 ### 8. Source Maps

 The SASS CLI generates a source map for each bundle (`bundle.css.map`).
-The source map allows the browser's developer tools to show exactly which partial a particular style rule is contained in.
+The source map allows the browser's developer tools to show exactly which partial contains a particular style rule.